Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 **Review Questions:**

-1. Write code for a Bash shell script that clears the screen, and then prompts the user for their age.
-If the age entered is less than 65, then display a message that the person is NOT eligible to retire.
-If the age is equal to 65, then display a message that the person just turned 65 and can retire.
-If the age is greater than 65, then display the message that the user is over 65 and why have they not have already retired already?
-2. Add code to the script created in the previous question to force the user to enter only an **integer** to provide error-checking for this shell script.
-3. Write code for a Bash shell script that will prompt the user for a **valid POSTAL CODE**.

-   - A valid postal code consists of the following format: **x\#x #x\#**
-   - where **x** represents an upper or lowercase letter
-   - and **#** represents a number from 0-9
-   - Also VALID postal codes can consist of no spaces or one or more spaces in the format shown above.
-   - If the user enters an **INVALID postal code**, indicate an error and allow the user to enter the VALID postal code.
-When the user enters a VALID postal code, then clear the screen and display the VALID postal code.

-4. Write code that works similar to the previous question, but have it read an input file called **unchecked-postalcodes.txt** and only save VALID postal codes to a file called:

-   - **valid-postalcodes.txt**
-   - Design your Bash Shell script to only run if the user enters TWO ARGUMENTS:
-   - **unchecked-postalcodes.txt** and **valid-postalcodes.txt**
-   - Otherwise, display an error message and immediately exit your Bash Shell script with a false exit value.

-5. What is the purpose of the **/etc/profile** startup file?
+1. What is the purpose of the **/etc/profile** startup file?
-6. What is the purpose of the **/etc/bashrc** startup file?
+2. What is the purpose of the **/etc/bashrc** startup file?
-7. What is the purpose of the **~/.bashrc** startup file?
+3. What is the purpose of the **~/.bashrc** startup file?
-8. What is the purpose of the **~/.bash_profile** file?
+4. What is the purpose of the **~/.bash_profile** file?
-9. What is the purpose of the **~/.bash_logout** file?
+5. What is the purpose of the **~/.bash_logout** file?
-10. Write code for the **~/.bash_profile** file below to clear the screen, welcome the user by their username, and display a list of all users currently logged into your Matrix server.
+6. Write code for the **~/.bash_profile** file below to clear the screen, welcome the user by their username, and display a list of all users currently logged in.
 Insert blank lines between each of those elements.
-11. Write a command to run the recently created **~/.bash_profile** startup file from the previous question without exiting and re-logging into your Matrix account.
+7. Write a command to run the recently created **~/.bash_profile** startup file from the previous question without exiting and re-logging in or relaunching your terminal.

 ---